How to Get Cast in a ‘Spider-Man’ Movie

 Since 2002, the story of Spider-Man has come to life onscreen in three separate live-action film series.
 First was Sam Raimi’s “Spider-Man” trilogy starring Tobey Maguire, Kirsten Dunst, and James Franco.

-As for non-live-action features, 2018’s “Spider-Man: Into the Spider-Verse” and its 2023 sequel, “Spider-Man Across the Spider-Verse,” starring Shameik Moore and Hailee Steinfeld, follow the superhero in animated form.
+As for animated features, 2018’s “Spider-Man: Into the Spider-Verse” and its 2023 sequel “Spider-Man: Across the Spider-Verse”—featuring Shameik Moore as Miles Morales (who becomes Spider-Man) and Hailee Steinfeld as Gwen Stacy—follow the superhero in animated form.
+“Spider-Man: Beyond the Spider-Verse” will complete the trilogy on June 25, 2027.

 Spider-Man: Across the Spider-Verse